-Pennsylvania’s Head Start and Early Head Start programs provide free comprehensive services for low-income children from birth to entry into kindergarten.
+Pennsylvania’s Head Start and Early Head Start programs provide free comprehensive services for eligible children from birth to entry into kindergarten.

 Head Start and Early Head Start programs are operated by local agencies in all 67 counties of Pennsylvania.

 Head Start programs provides children with a developmentally appropriate early childhood education.
-The program ensures that young children get health checkups and treatment, oral health screenings, and that they are fed a nutritious hot meal every day.
+The program ensures young children get health checkups and treatment, oral health screenings, and are fed a nutritious hot meal every day.

 Families wanting to apply for Head Start or Early Head Start must be at or below Federal Poverty Level.